Oyster dress: Development and runway show

 The "oyster dress" is a reinterpretation of a 1987 design by John Galliano called the "shellfish dress".
 Galliano's shellfish dress was named for its layers of "pearl grey" organza ruffles that resembled stacked clamshells, a technically complex design that was actually executed by costumier Karen Crichton.
 McQueen had long admired and sought to emulate the complicated construction of the original.
 According to his friend Sebastian Pons, McQueen owned numerous "copies and photographs" of Galliano's dress and would study them intently, trying to work out how it was constructed.

 McQueen's design is a one-shouldered dress in bias-cut beige silk chiffon with a boned upper body and a full-length skirt.
 Hundreds of individual circles of organza were sewn to the base fabric in dense layers, resembling an oyster shell or a mille-feuille pastry.
 An estimated 200–285 yd of fabric was required.
 According to McQueen, the gown took a month's work for three people to cut and assemble all the pieces.
 The cost was reportedly £45,000.
 In addition to the original beige dress, a version with a red bodice and the ruffled skirt in rainbow colours was also created.

 The original beige gown appeared in the first, pirate-themed phase of the Irere runway show as Look 18, worn by Letícia Birkheuer.
 The version with the rainbow skirt appeared in the final phase as Look 49, worn on the runway by Michelle Alves.
 Both versions appeared in magazines to promote the collection.
 Natalia Vodianova wore the oyster dress for two photo shoots: Vogue in January 2003, photographed by Craig McDean, and Harper's Bazaar in March 2003, photographed by Peter Lindbergh.
 Socialite Daphne Guinness, a longtime friend of McQueen's, wore it for a 2003 photo shoot.
 The rainbow oyster dress appeared on the cover of Vogue Italia for their Spring/Summer 2003 issue.
 Joy Bryant wore it for a photo shoot for InStyle magazine in March 2003, calling it the "Rainbow Cancan" dress.
+Debra Messing wore the runway sample to an awards show in 2002.